shcaba/Sebastes_melanops_WA/Document/_main.knit.md

 ## Basic Information
 Black Rockfish (*Sebastes melanops*) are an important component of the recreational fisheries in the nearshore waters off central and northern California, Oregon, and Washington, as well as the non-trawl commercial fisheries in California and Oregon.
 They range as far north as Amchitka and Kodiak islands in Alaska and are considered uncommon south of central California [@love_rockfishes_2002].

-A previous assessment of Black Rockfish off Oregon and California [@ralston_status_2003] reviewed the evidence supporting genetic stock structure for Black Rockfish and other rockfish off the U.S. West Coast and concluded that the Oregon and California populations of Black Rockfish are probably not genetically heterogeneous.
+A first assessment of Black Rockfish off considered the population off Oregon and California [@ralston_status_2003] and reviewed the evidence supporting genetic stock structure for Black Rockfish and other rockfish off the U.S. West Coast and concluded that the Oregon and California populations of Black Rockfish are probably not genetically heterogeneous.
 That assessment treated the Black Rockfish off California and Oregon as a unit stock.
 Previous assessments of Black Rockfish off Washington [@wallace_status_1999; @wallace_status_2007] describe a study of coastal Black Rockfish genetic structure using 10 sampled sites collected from northern California to southern British Columbia t 1995-97.
 Results of that study support the notion of separate genetic stocks north and south of Cape Falcon.
 However, a later study [@baker_genetic_1999] of Black Rockfish collected from eight sites along the northern Oregon coast concluded that Black Rockfish from north and south of Cape Falcon were genetically very similar.

 Although a stock boundary line at the Columbia River seems reasonable for Black Rockfish, both because it is a state fishery management boundary and because the Columbia River plume is likely to be a natural barrier to the north-south exchange of Black Rockfish adults and larvae, the 2007 assessment of Black Rockfish off Oregon and California [@sampson_status_2007] differed slightly from Ralston and Dick [-@ralston_status_2003] in placing the northern boundary at Cape Falcon rather than at the Columbia River.
 The boundary was changed to avoid overlap with the separate northern assessment [@wallace_status_2007] and to simplify the process of assembling historical commercial landings data, which are largely available in terms of Pacific Marine Fisheries Commission (PMFC) statistical areas.
 The northern boundary of PMFC Area 2C is at Cape Falcon (Figure 1).
 Given the spatial resolution of the historical commercial fishery data, it is very problematic to estimate the catch of Black Rockfish taken north of Cape Falcon but south of the Columbia River.